Australia and Norfolk Island biosecurity policy framework

 - Consignments must be free of plant biosecurity risk materials including live quarantine pests, trash and contaminants.

-- Trash includes any material other than the fresh leafy vegetables intended for export, for example splinter, twig, leaf material, seeds, soil, animal matter/parts or other extraneous material.
+- Trash includes any material other than the [fresh leafy vegetables] intended for export, for example splinter, twig, other leaf material, seeds, soil, animal matter/parts or other extraneous material.

 - Prior to shipping to Norfolk Island, consignments must be verified by appropriate official government inspections, documentation, systems, reporting and certification to be free of any signs of biosecurity risk material.
 If required, appropriate pre-export measures (such as reconditioning or treatment) must be applied to mitigate the biosecurity risks with appropriate official government checks at the completion of the reconditioning or treatment.